Pierre Gramegna

-Pierre Gramegna (born 22 April 1958) is a Luxembourgish career diplomat and politician of the Democratic Party who has been serving as managing director of the European Stability Mechanism (ESM) since 2022.
-He previously, served as Minister for Finances in the government of Prime Minister Xavier Bettel from 2013 to 2022.
+Pierre Gramegna (born 22 April 1958) is a Luxembourgish career diplomat and politician who has been serving as managing director of the European Stability Mechanism (ESM) since 2022.
+A member of the Democratic Party, he previously served as Minister for Finances from 2013 to 2022, under the Bettel I and II governments.

 Early life and education

 Gramegna was born and grew up in Esch-sur-Alzette.
 He then attended Panthéon-Assas University, where he studied economics and law, receiving a master's degree in civil law from the university in 1981, and a degree in economic science in 1982.
 He completed his postgraduate education with a DEA in community law.